Role of the Role Models

 On the day

-For Aurora 2019/2020, role models will be asked to arrive at 9.00am or 9.30am (location dependent) to be briefed by a member of the team and the opportunity to have an hour to network with participants and other role models.
+For Aurora 2019-2020, Role Models will be asked to arrive for registration promptly at 10.00am (or 09:30 for the Dublin cohort) to be briefed by a member of the team and the opportunity to have an hour to network with participants and other role models.
 Each day finishes at 4.30pm and we ask role models to ensure that they are available for the entire day.

 Note: Role Models are welcome to attend more than one development day across multiple locations.